LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 s3.put_object(Bucket=bucket, Key=f"{prefix}/")  # Create a folder object with the prefix
 ```

-### 3. Convert N
+### 3. Convert Non-numerical Values (True/False to 1/0)
-Because our tunning job can't handle non-numerical values, we will traverse the model_data and convert all datas to numeric ones.
+Because our tunning job can't handle non-numerical values, after reading the dataset and before splitting it into training/testing set, we will traverse the model_data and convert all datas to numeric ones.
 ```
 # Change True/False to 1/0
 model_data = model_data.replace({True: 1, False: 0})
 ```

 ### 4. Running the Notebook
-After making the necessary changes to the notebook, us can execute the notebook by navigating to the **Run** menu and selecting **Run All Cells/ Run Selected Cells**.
+After making the necessary changes to the notebook, we can execute the notebook by navigating to the **Run** menu and selecting **Run All Cells/ Run Selected Cells**.
 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab8-4.png)

 ## Dataset Q&A